Rohan-Beta/Rohan-Beta/README.md

 Here are a few of the projects that I've worked on:

-- [Disease Detection](https://github.com/Rohan-Beta/Disease-Detection): Develop a ML model that detect disease based on the symptoms and give some related info and precautions
+- [Disease Detection](https://github.com/Rohan-Beta/Disease-Detection): Develop a ML model that detect disease based on the symptoms and give some related info and precautions and create Web app using React , Express , Flask

 - [Stress Prediction](https://github.com/Rohan-Beta/ML/tree/main/StressPrediction): Build a ML model that predict stress based on the user input